 |International Tax Recovery||$450.00||$375.00|

 - International Scholarships and Bursaries

 If you pay by wire transfer, please note your bank might charge you a fee to transfer money.
 Make sure your transfer includes the Mohawk payment and the wire transfer fee.
 This applies to each wire transfer payment you make.

-- A post-secondary college or university diploma/degree, preferably in a Business program
+- Postsecondary college or university diploma/degree, preferably in a Business Program

 - Equivalent work experience in a business or financial setting will be considered on an individual basis

 - This is a BYOD (Bring your own device) program where you will learn applicable software applications to support your learning.
 Please see Laptop Requirements under Additional Information.